7 Common Assumptions That Are Wrong

 And in reality, it is quite the opposite.
 The vehicle is built for reliable year-round operation in Norway.
 That is why they are supplied with excellent winter tires (studded or studless) that provide great traction during all conditions.
 High load above the rear wheels (rear-wheel drive) further improves its ideal winter capabilities.

 Many of our customers begin their workday before the snow has been removed, or under icy or snowy conditions.
-You can find Paxsters operating from Greenland and north of Norway, via the Austrian Alps, and all the way to the south island of New Zealand.
+You can find Paxsters operating from Greenland and north of Norway to the Austrian Alps.
 And all customers let us know about excellent driving characteristics during winter conditions.